forthrightla/joshwrightlac/index.md

     content: Josh is great - period!
 He's very detail oriented and extremely capable in both UX & visual design disciplines.
 As a person Josh is dependable, no nonsense and fun - a total pleasure.
-  - author: Evan Geerlings, Sr Director of Product at LegalZoom
-    avatar: "/images/evan.jpeg"
-    content: 'I always get excited when I get to work with Josh on a project.
-He brings innovative thinking and a unique ability to solve complex interaction and user experience problems. '
 layout: home
 menu:
   main: